Why GIVA?

 1% of Gross National Income (GNI)

 Pandemic prevention, geopolitical stability, diplomatic influence, and the codification of sovereign giving within a coherent, internationally recognised standard.
-Nations that lead within GIVA gain moral authority and diplomatic standing that no bilateral instrument can purchase at equivalent proportional cost.
+Nations that lead within GIVA gain moral authority and diplomatic standing that no bilateral instrument can purchase at equivalent proportionate cost.
 The nation whose leadership helped close humanity’s oldest wound.

 Corporate Boards & CEOs